Sniper Elite V2: Plot

-To find his last target, Dr. Wolff, Fairburne raids a Soviet field HQ.
-He obtains intel revealing that "Tabun" is actually a nerve gas developed by German scientists, which Wolff and the Soviets intend to load onto V-2 rockets aimed at London.
-With no idea where the launch will take place, Fairburne goes to Wolff's private office near the German war ministry to look for clues.
-He finds a notebook revealing Wolff's plan to escape on a Soviet airplane and a tattered map detailing all V-2 storage facilities and launch sites.
-Arriving just as the Soviets are fueling one of the rockets for the attack, Fairburne destroys it by detonating its fuel supply.
-He then fights his way back to the Brandenburg Gate, where he had assassinated von Eisenberg only a few days earlier, and where Wolff is about to escape with a Soviet escort to the airfield.
-With a single shot, he kills Wolff as the doctor speeds away, causing his car to swerve and flip over.
-As the Battle of Berlin comes to an end, Fairburne notes that the war may be over, but a new conflict is just beginning, and that his actions have made him its first soldier.
+To locate his last target, Dr. Wolff, Fairburne raids a Soviet special operations command post in East Berlin.
+There he obtains intel revealing that "Tabun" is a powerful and lethal nerve agent, and that Wolff has masterminded a plan to help Soviets load the last of Germany's V2 rockets with it and launch them at London, with the intention of later making the attack look Germany's final act of revenge.
+Deciding to postpone Wolff's assassination and prioritize stopping the V2 launch, Fairburne begins to look for clues regarding the location of the launch site.
+His search leads him to Wolff's private office near the German Ministry of War, where he finds a notebook revealing Wolff's plan to escape aboard a Soviet airplane and a tattered map detailing the locations of all V-2 storage facilities and launch sites, of which only one is still operational – and in Soviet occupied territory.
+Arriving at the launch site just as the Soviets are fueling one of the rockets for the attack, Fairburne destroys it by detonating its fuel supply.
+He then fights his way back to the Brandenburg Gate, where only a few days earlier he had assassinated von Eisenberg, and where Wolff is about to escape with a Soviet escort.
+With a single, desperate shot from the top of the structure, Fairburne critically injures Wolff as he's speeding away, causing his car to swerve and flip over.
+As the Battle of Berlin comes to an end, Fairburne remarks that while World War II may be over, a new conflict is just beginning, and that his actions have made him its first soldier.